eon-dev1/newlanguagemodel/README.md

-# SIL NLP
+# New Language Model

-SIL NLP provides a set of pipelines for performing experiments on various NLP tasks with a focus on resource-poor and minority languages.
+The New Language Model is an add-on to the SIL NLP which provides a set of pipelines for performing experiments on various NLP tasks with a focus on resource-poor and minority languages.

 ## Supported Pipelines